-If the pattern of data is horizontal when data fluctuates randomly over time around a constant mean, creating a horizontal pattern, the mean of historical data can be used for the next forecast.
+If the data pattern is horizontal, with data fluctuating randomly over time around a constant mean, then the mean of the historical data can be used for the next forecast.

-Average-based methods are applicable on stationary time series data where the statistical properties of the generating process are not changed over time.
+Average-based methods are applicable to stationary time series data where the statistical properties of the generating process do not change over time.

-To adapt better to abrupt changes in time series, we can just include the last M observations when taking an average.
-This method is called moving average in which a window of size M always slides forward to take an average of the last M observations (Figure).
-While this is an effective way to smooth out short-term fluctuations, it consumes less memory space than the full average method.
+To better account for abrupt changes in time series data, we include the last M observations when taking an average.
+This method is called “moving average” and involves a window of size M that slides forward in time and averages the last M observations, as depicted in the figure below.
+This is an effective way to smooth out short-term fluctuations and requires less memory than the full average method.

 Moving Average Method